duskload/mobile-device-detect/README.md

 ## Usage

-import any helper to your component, and use it as you needed.

-For example, in Vue.js:
+Import any helper to your component, for example, in Vue.js:

-In script section:

 ```html
 <script>